jscandy1/apex/manuscript/00_introduction.md

 But let me be clear about what this isn't.

-**This isn't therapy.** I'm not here to validate your feelings or make you feel better about your circumstances.
+**This isn't therapy.** We are not here to validate your feelings or make you feel better about your circumstances.
 If you want someone to tell you that you're perfect just the way you are, close this book and go watch a TED Talk.

 **This isn't motivation.** Motivation is a drug that wears off by Tuesday.
 This is about raw, unfiltered truth that rewires how you see reality.
 Motivation gets you to the gym once.
 Truth builds the iron discipline that keeps you there for a decade.